Rconybea/nix-from-scratch/README.md

 # nix-from-scratch

-Build nix package manager and dependencies:
+Build nix package manager (aka nixcpp) and dependencies:
 1. from source code
 2. with dependencies
 3. without requiring write access to LSB directories (such as /usr)